-Affective Grade Criteria

-The affective grade is determined by evaluating the student's performance in the following areas:
+Affective Grade Criteria: The affective grade is determined by evaluating the student's performance in the following areas:

-- 1. Attendance and punctuality.

-- · Includes beginning of class period, return from breaks and staying until class completion.

-- 2. Informed class participation.
-Criteria includes:

-- 1 or 2 relevant involvements per class

-- evidence of prior preparation

-- active listening to other class members

-- the accuracy of statements made

-- the logic of arguments or discussion - the cognitive level of questions or discussion - 3.
-Willingness to listen to opinions and views that differ from one's own. - 4.
-Willingness to change views or consider other views when one's own have been found faulty. - 5.
-Unambiguous and goal-directed verbal and written communication skills, using appropriate medical terminology. - 6.
-Honesty, professional ethics and integrity. - 7.
-Interpersonal skills including respect for others, personal rapport, courtesy, cooperativeness, positive response to constructive criticism, initiative and motivation.
+- 1) Attendance and punctuality. - Includes beginning of class period, return from breaks and staying until class completion. - A student that is Tardy for class may not enter the classroom until break time.
+The student must sit in the laboratory where they can still hear lecture but are not a disturbance to the instructor or fellow classmates. - 2) Informed class participation.
+Criteria includes: - 1 or 2 relevant involvements per class - Evidence of prior preparation - Active listening to other class members - The accuracy of statements made - The logic of arguments or discussion - The cognitive level of questions or discussion - 3) Willingness to listen to opinions and views that differ from one's own. - 4) Willingness to change views or consider other views when one's own have been found faulty. - 5) Unambiguous and goal-directed verbal and written communication skills, using appropriate medical terminology. - 6) Honesty, professional ethics and integrity. - 7) Interpersonal skills including respect for others, personal rapport, courtesy, cooperativeness, positive response to constructive criticism, initiative and motivation.